Flash Flood Warning until MON 3:00 AM CDT

 Franklin County

-…THE FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 300 AM CDT MONDAY
+…THE FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 300 AM CDT FOR

 rain across the warned area.
 Up to three inches of rain have already